A prescription for radical change

 The Picot Taskforce deliberates

 The Treasury Briefing Papers have often been singled out as the major influence on the Taskforce.
-However, even before these had made their appearance, Taskforce members had agreed that the existing system of educational administration was outmoded.
+However, even before these made their appearance, Taskforce members had agreed that the existing system of educational administration was outmoded.
 Hence at its initial meeting the Taskforce discussed the recommendations of the EDC-sponsored Nordmeyer Working Party, and the Fargher-Probine Report, both of which had supported educational devolution.

 Devolution, however, was to raise a number of concerns, especially that any devolution of power might lead to school ‘hijacking.’
 Thus the Taskforce concluded that a new Ministry of Education would be necessary to set minimum standards, develop national curriculum guidelines, and facilitate accountability.
-Decisions on resource allocation, however, were to be relocated at the institutional level.
-The middle tier of the existing structure, represented since 1877 by the regional education boards, was therefore left with no particular function.
+Decisions on resource allocation, however, were to be relocated to the institutional level.
+The middle tier of the existing structure, represented since 1877 by the regional education boards, was left with no particular function.

 The second meeting of the Taskforce, on 17 August, examined more closely the possible advantages and disadvantages of devolving authority.
 The ensuing discussion centred on the inevitable tensions between central and local control that had been so astutely identified by commentators such as Leicester Webb some fifty years previously.
 Like Webb, Taskforce members highlighted the competing interests likely to be present in any devolved system, emphasising the need for controls specifically designed to forestall arbitrary action.
 Opportunities for choice of school, however, were to be maximised for all groups, especially for those holding strong views about what schools should provide.